dgs797/LuxTemp/BRANDING.md

 ## File Structure

-All references to "Brightness Control" have been updated to "Lumixan" in:
+All references to "Brightness Control" have been updated to "LuxTemp" in:
-- ✅ `lumixan.py` - Main application (renamed from brightness_control.py)
+- ✅ `luxtemp.py` - Main application (renamed from brightness_control.py)
 - ✅ `brightness-control.desktop` - Desktop entry
 - ✅ `brightness-control-autostart.desktop` - Autostart entry
 - ✅ `README.md` - Main documentation